hanzla-sib/Dependency-Injections-Nest.js/README.md

 ### Imports from `@nestjs/common`

 - **`Injectable`**:

+Flow Summary
+UserService is defined and registered in UserModule.
+UserModule exports UserService so it can be used in other modules.
+AdminModule imports UserModule to gain access to UserService.
+AdminController injects UserService and calls its methods.

   - **Description**: A decorator that marks a class as a provider that can be injected into other classes via dependency injection.
   - **Usage**: Used to define a service class in NestJS.
   - **Example**: